 A study by Sharman and Dingle (2015) found that listening to heavy metal music is actually therapeutic for us.
 Participants who were angry who listened to angry music didn’t get more aggressive but instead benefited from an increase in positive emotions.
 Which I know from personal experience.
 Thus, enjoying alternative music and belonging to these alternative subcultures can benefit us in a number of different ways.

 I’ve used music in a number of different ways to help me deal with my emotions and lack of motivation, and a good dance around the room when I’m angry to some heavy metal always makes me feel better, it also helps me feel motivated as well.
-Although other music genres can help me feel motivated too, anything I can sing along too really.
+Although other music genres can help me feel motivated too, anything I can sing along to really.

-If you’re interested in listening to more alternative music then, to give you all a taste I’ve added a playlist below covering a wide range of the alternative music, from Goth to Metalhead.
+If you’re interested in listening to more alternative music then, to give you all a taste I’ve added a playlist below covering a wide range of alternative music, from Goth to Metalhead.

 As part of writing this post about the alternative subcultures that I love and belong to, I thought I’d create a peer support group.
-This group is aimed at anyone who feels unwanted or feels like a misfit, weather you’re Goth, Emo, Punk, Metalhead, LGBTQ+, etc. this group is for you.
+This group is aimed at anyone who feels unwanted or feels like a misfit, whether you’re Goth, Emo, Punk, Metalhead, LGBTQ+, etc. this group is for you.
 You are all wanted.

 Unwanted at the Mental Health Home For Misfits